MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/wildcard-characters.md

 ---

-Queries using these anti-patterns can introduce performance problems because the queries cannot be well optimized.
+Queries using these anti-patterns introduce performance problems because the queries cannot be optimized.

 ### See also